Puhdys: History

 However, the opening of the Berlin Wall in November 1989 and the subsequent moves toward German reunification meant that interest in East German artists plummeted, as GDR citizens were now easily able to buy music by international artists; the political climate meant also that many major stars came to Berlin to perform, often for free, in late 1989 and 1990.
 Birr's new band Maschine und Männer, with Scharfschwerdt, had trouble attracting audiences.

 The Puhdys reunited for a one-off concert at the Brandenburg Gate in 1991, and, received enthusiastically, decided to continue; the situation in East Germany had changed, and there were signs of both Ostalgie — nostalgia for the GDR — and an emergent regional identity as Ossis.
 The band released the album Wie ein Engel (Like An Angel) the following year.
-While the title track (about the then-current dangers of "S-Bahn surfing," youths climbing on the roof of moving Berlin commuter trains) was a minor hit, accompanied by a low-budget music video, the album is best known for the anthem "Was bleibt" (What's Left), inspired by a book by East German writer Christa Wolf, which asked obliquely what would remain from the GDR.
+While the title track (about the then-current dangers of "S-Bahn surfing", youths climbing on the roof of moving Berlin commuter trains) was a minor hit, accompanied by a low-budget music video, the album is best known for the anthem "Was bleibt" (What's Left), inspired by a book by East German writer Christa Wolf, which asked obliquely what would remain from the GDR.
 Sales figures showed that Wie ein Engel had initially sold around 24,000 copies; while this was hardly a blockbuster in Germany, as almost all the sales were in the east it was a regional top seller.
-Re-releases of the Puhdys catalog on compact disc in 1993 also sold respectably, and numerous compilations were released.
+Re-releases of the Puhdys catalog on CD in 1993 also sold respectably, and numerous compilations were released.

 The Puhdys celebrated their 25th anniversary with a concert at the Huxleys Neue Welt theater in former West Berlin.
 Confounding expectations, the show sold out, as did two further shows added on subsequent nights.
 They used these shows to release the album Zeiten ändern sich (Times Change), which dealt more directly with the problems of German unification, such as in the Scharfswerdt composition "Deutschland Deutschland"; its cover bore drawings of the Brandenburg Gate, a handshake reminiscent of the symbol of the former SED, and barbed wire.
 The album was also notable for being the vocal debut of bassist Harry Jeske, who sang, or at least talked, the autobiographical tune "Halbzeit" (Halftime).

 Once again a major concert draw, at least in eastern Germany, the Puhdys toured frequently, releasing In flagranti, another live album, in 1996; however, despite a couple of non-album singles (including the official anthems for the Eisbären Berlin ice hockey and Hansa Rostock football teams) it was another three years before the next studio album, Frei wie die Geier (Free Like Vultures 1997).
 After this, the 59-year-old Jeske called it quits, citing ill health, and left the band at a concert on his 60th birthday.
 He subsequently moved to the Philippines, the homeland of his young wife.